DavidKric/my-app/README.md

 - Various context providers for document state management

 Custom UI components are built on top of these foundational components to create a cohesive and feature-rich application.

+## Context Sidebar and AI Copilot

+The right sidebar, defined in `ContextSidebar.tsx`, provides two major tools:

+- **Professional Annotation Sidebar** – lists annotations for the current PDF with search, filtering by type, and sorting options.
+- **AI Copilot Chat** – a chat interface that lets you discuss the document with an AI assistant.
+New messages cause the tab to highlight until opened.

+### Enabling

+1. Wrap workspace pages with `ClientAnnotationProvider` (see `app/workspace/layout.tsx`) to supply annotation state.
+2. Include `<ContextSidebar />` in your layout and control the active tab via its props if needed.

+Annotations are persisted through the Prisma-backed API under `app/api/annotations`.

 ## Browser Compatibility